-Hollywood, CA — Acclaimed director, producer and writer J.J.
+Hollywood, CA — Acclaimed director, producer, and writer J.J.
 Abrams issued an apology to Star Wars: The Force Awakens fans for using ISIS members as a part of the film’s extras.
-Although Mr. Abrams wasn’t aware of it at the time, his second filming unit which was located in the United Arab Emirate of Abu Dhabi had hired as many as 27 young men as extras who later turned out to be members of the terrorist organization ISIS.
+Although Mr. Abrams wasn’t aware of it at the time, his second filming unit, which was located in the United Arab Emirates of Abu Dhabi, had hired as many as 27 young men as extras who later turned out to be members of the terrorist organization ISIS.

 “Mr. Abrams was unaware of this gaffe,” said Bethany Millbright, the spokeswoman for Bad Robot Productions, J.J.
 Abrams’ production company.
 “He isn’t involved in the day-to-day operations of the film.
-The hiring of extras was left to the second unit casting director who was stationed in the United Arab Emirates.
+The hiring of extras was left to the second unit casting director, who was stationed in the United Arab Emirates.
 He wasn’t aware of this issue either.
-Obviously if the production crew was aware that ISIS terrorists were a part of the filming, they would have been terminated.
+Obviously, if the production crew were aware that ISIS terrorists were a part of the filming, they would have been terminated.
 Regardless of that, Mr. Abrams is very sorry for this mistake.”

 It is unclear why ISIS would be interested in participating in the Star Wars franchise.
 Experts have speculated that it was an attempt to gain attention to their movement.
-Other experts, like University of Chicago’s Professor James Badwater was more pragmatic about their motives:
+Other experts, like the University of Chicago’s Professor James Badwater, was more pragmatic about their motives:

 “It’s quite possible that some of the terrorists wanted to be a part of the film,” said Professor Badwater in a Gish Gallop telephone interview.
 “This may sound peculiar, but they might have been fans.
 I know this runs contrary to the core philosophy of removing all the vestiges of modern, western culture, but it’s quite possible they may have put aside their strident beliefs for a month or two to join a once-in-a-lifetime opportunity.
 It’s Star Wars, after all.”